MengyuanZha0/ICASSP24-NUV-DoA/README.md

 2. Generate noncoherent source signals.
 3. Define noise level, and generate the observations

-## vanilla NUV-DoA Algorithm
+## NUV-SSR

-This file presents the original NUV-DoA algorithm without implementing the high-resolution approach - window sweeping.
+This file presents the original NUV-SSR algorithm benchmark.

 ## Window-sweeping Implementation

-Window-sweeping version of NUV-DoA algorithm
+high-resolution implementation of NUV-SSR algorithm - NUV-DoA algorithm.

 ## Estimation and Interference Canceling

-The estimation code combines the data generation, NUV-DoA algorithm (vanilla or windowed) to estimate the DOA from the generated measurements.
+The estimation code combines the data generation, NUV algorithm to estimate the DOA from the generated measurements.
 We also provides code for interference canceling when faced with multi-sources.